-Confidence (which embraces Interpersonal Confidence) unsurprisingly is strongly related to Extraversion and inversely related to Neuroticism.
+Confidence (which embraces Interpersonal Confidence) unsurprisingly is strongly related to Extraversion and inversely associated with Neuroticism.

 Conscientiousness is very strongly related to Commitment (the ability to visualise what needs to be done and the drive derived from the anticipated satisfaction of doing it).

 Agreeableness is only moderately linked to Commitment.
-Again, this is interesting because Agreeableness is subject to debate in term of how exactly it does fit with the other four Big 5 factors.
+Again, this is interesting because Agreeableness is subject to debate in terms of how exactly it does fit with the other four Big Five Personality factors.

 The study’s results are thus in line with what one would expect and consistent with previous research.

 It is particularly useful in explaining how an understanding of the mental toughness of an individual can explain their behaviours, and from where much of those behaviours might derive.
 Addressing the fundamentally important question “Why do I behave the way I do?”.

 It’s an important, and perhaps vital, contribution to understanding people and their development.

 As ever, the wider picture is nuanced and these nuances are examined in other articles in this series and, indeed, in the Mental Toughness Licensed User Training programme.
 For example, behaviour may be strongly determined through the way you approach things mentally but will also be influenced by other factors such as support, interest, skills, knowledge and abilities, familiarity, etc.

 Nevertheless, it seems that if we are concerned with assessing, understanding and developing behaviour, then it is important that we understand from where that behaviour derives.
 It would seem that assessing and understanding our mental toughness is a key to this.